How hard should your LinkedIn profile work for you?

 In your hands, your LinkedIn profile could become a career maker and reputation booster.
 As we’ve seen, this isn’t a complicated or difficult thing to do.
 It just requires a consistent focus on creating value for those around you.
 If it’s used well, your LinkedIn profile will allow you to capture a percentage of the enormous value you create, providing you with a steady stream of ongoing opportunities.

 Remember, this doesn’t just affect you.

 An effective Company page on LinkedIn falls short if its employee profiles fail to communicate value.
 While potential hires will focus on your company’s messaging, they’ll be far more interested in what you have to say.
 So will your customers, suppliers, and professional colleagues.
+You can also add your LinkedIn posts to your website.
 Done right, a Company page and its employee profile images and messaging will reinforce each other, creating a virtuous value cycle that rewards everyone.